What will working life be like?

 Types of legal apprenticeship

-The most common type of apprenticeship now offered by law firms are solicitor apprenticeships.
-These typically last for six years and will encompass completing a law degree (a level 6 qualification) as well as the postgraduate assessments you need to qualify as a solicitor.
+Solicitor apprenticeships typically last for six years and will encompass completing a law degree (a level 6 qualification) as well as the postgraduate assessments you need to qualify as a solicitor.

 Legal services and paralegal apprenticeships will usually result in a level 3 qualification and will train school leavers up to take on roles in law firms that support the work of solicitors and lawyers.